 The UK Cosplay Championship will not adversely impact or complicate existing cosplay masquerades – rules will remain the same as our standard rules.
 All you have to do to qualify for the finals is to come 1st, 2nd or 3rd in ANY cosplay masquerade at our conventions (or at other registered qualifying events).
 If you qualify then you are not obliged to enter the finals.
 We want to keep this as simple, easy and non-scary for cosplayers as possible!
-Those that qualify, in addition to their usual prizes, will also receive a full weekend ticket to Bristol Anime & Gaming Con so they can take part.
+Those that qualify, in addition to their usual prizes, will also receive a full weekend ticket to London Anime & Gaming Con so they can take part.

 The UK Cosplay Championship is run by Animeleague, one of the world’s largest anime communities, run by fans for fans.